wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "getIssueTypeById"
-    To get information on a specific issue type, use jira.getIssueTypeById and specify the type ID.
+    To get information on a specific issue type, use `getIssueTypeById` with the type ID.
     <table>
         <tr>
             <th>Parameter Name</th>